 Seas have boundaries while oceans are boundless.
-Oceans have the ability to change the climate of the globe, but seas do not have that influence on the weather.
+Oceans can change the climate of the globe, but seas do not have that influence on the weather.

 Oceans and seas are almost impossible to separate while discussing them.
-So we will learn on what they both benefits us.
+So we will learn what they both benefit us.
 As well as the negative impacts they suffer from our activities.

-Oceans are yet to be understood or fully utilized due to the impossible circumstances.
+Oceans are yet to be understood or fully utilized due to impossible circumstances.

 - Offering beautiful beaches through their sea extensions.
 Many spend their holidays at the beaches.
-Enjoy the sun bask, awesome swims, wonderful animals and cool breeze.
-Beaches offer best vacations stops.
+Enjoy the sun bask, awesome swims, wonderful animals, and cool breeze.
+Beaches offer the best vacation stops.

 - Providing learning resources.
-Ocean is a home to a wide variety of species.
+The ocean is home to a wide variety of species.
 Both the discovered and the yet to be discovered.
-Scientist has spent good quality of time to study it.
+The scientist has spent a good quality of time studying it.
 And every time, it offers them something new.

-- Ocean are responsible for the rains and water needed by planet Earth.
+- The ocean is responsible for the rains and water needed by planet Earth.
 It holds 97% of the Earth’s water.

 - It’s a hub for important natural resources.
-Such as the sand, copper, gravel, cobalt, salt, iron and even the crude oil.
+Such as sand, copper, gravel, cobalt, salt, iron, and even crude oil.
 These resources are vital and needed by humans for their economic empowerment.

-- Ocean is a source of food.
-It hosts a wide variety of both flora and fauna.
+- The ocean is a source of food.
+It hosts a wide variety of flora and fauna.
 That can be used as food.